 Let’s be honest, we both know when we are living beyond our means, don’t we?
 We can fool other people but we can’t fool ourselves, not deep down.

 There are 3 very clear signs of when you’re living beyond your means:

 - You use your credit card to get yourself through the month because you have run out of money

-- Your savings are non-existent and retirement funds are currently just a pipe dream.
+- Your savings account is empty and financial independence is just a pipe dream.